apoxadmin/apox/apo-x.org/wp-content/plugins/jquery-t-countdown-widget/readme.txt

 Contributors: twinpictures, baden03
 Donate link: http://plugins.twinpictures.de/plugins/t-minus-countdown/
 Tags: countdown, timer, clock, ticker, widget, event, counter, count down, twinpictures, t minus, t-minus, plugin-oven, pluginoven, G2, spaceBros, littlewebtings, jQuery, javascript
-Requires at least: 3.9
+Requires at least: 4.0
-Tested up to: 4.2
+Tested up to: 4.7
-Stable tag: 2.2.19
+Stable tag: 2.3.15
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-T(-) Countdown will display a highly customizable, flash-free countdown timer as a sidebar widget or in a post or page using a shortcode.
+T(-) Countdown will display a highly customizable, HTML5 countdown timer as a sidebar widget or in a post or page using a shortcode.

 == Description ==

-T(-) Countdown will display a highly customizable jQuery countdown timer as a sidebar widget or in a post or page using a shortcode.
+T(-) Countdown will display a highly customizable HTML5 countdown timer as a sidebar widget or in a post or page using a shortcode.
 Perfect for informing one's website visitors of an upcoming event, such as a pending space voyage.
 Using Jedi Mind-tricks and CSS... but mostly CSS, the countdown timer is highly customizable for your viewing pleasure.
 A <a href='http://plugins.twinpictures.de/plugins/t-minus-countdown/documentation/'>complete listing of shortcode options</a> are available, as well as <a href='http://wordpress.org/support/plugin/jquery-t-countdown-widget'>free community</a> support.
 This plug-in was inspired by littlewebthings' CountDown jQuery plugin.
 Intergalactic planetary thanks to g2.de, siliconstudio.com and be.net/arturex for the included css styles.

 == Installation ==